Baldo431/Gasoline_Price_Dashboard/README.md

 - The twitter data has not been added to the home web page.
 - Dummy data was used in stead of the twitter data and current gas prices prediction.
 - The web page back end can be found in the `app.js` file and the front end components can be found under the `public` folder.
-- The only interactive elements at the moment are the nave bar and the built in interactions from the Plotly.js charts.
+- The only interactive elements at the moment are the navigation bar and the built in interactions from the Plotly.js charts.

 ### Future Work